joao-arthur/funis-node/README.md

 # fnJS

 A optionated type-safe library for the functions the standand js lacks.
+Partially inspired by [radash](https://www.npmjs.com/package/radash).

 ## The problem